-Adam Sayers enters his fourth season as head coach of the ETSU women's soccer team after being introduced on Jan.
+Adam Sayers enters his sixth season as head coach of the ETSU women's soccer team after being introduced on Jan.
 28, 2011.

-During Sayers' tenure, ETSU has compiled an impressive 20-6-1 record inside Summers-Taylor Stadium, and produced three consecutive Atlantic Sun Players of the Year (2011 - Petersen, 2012 - Kerns, 2013 - Zadrazil).
+During Sayers' tenure, ETSU has compiled an impressive 33-13-2 record inside Summers-Taylor Stadium, and has produced three consecutive Atlantic Sun Players of the Year (2011 - Petersen, 2012 - Kerns, 2013 - Zadrazil) along with the 2015 Southern Conference Player of the Year (Zadrazil).

 In 2012, Sayers coached the Buccaneers to their second consecutive 12-win season, posting a 12-6-0 mark, including a record of 6-3-0 in conference play.
 The 12-win season is just the third in the program's 16-year history, with two coming under Sayers in his first two seasons.
 The Bucs boasted the nation's leading goal scorer in Ramey Kerns, and earned a No. 4 seed in the 2012 Atlantic Sun Tournament Championship for the right to host a postseason game for the first time in school history.